abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

   - we can use a **sliding-window** pattern to check for all the substrings of the string
     ![longest-substring](./img/longest-substring-1.png)
     ![longest-substring](./img/longest-substring-2.png)
-  - we use a hash set to keep track of the characters in the current window and a variable to keep track of the maximum window size
+  - We can use a `hash set` for unique characters and a variable for max window size
-  - we iterate over the string and add the current character to the window if it is not already in it
-    - if the current character is in the window, we remove it and slide the window to the right until it is not in the window
+  - we iterate over the string.
+If a character is not in the window, we add it.
+If it is, we remove it and move the window right until it's gone.
-    - we update the maximum window size if the current window size is greater than the maximum window size
+  - We update the max window size if needed and return it.
-  - we return the maximum window size

 - Solution 1: `O(n^2)` (slow) ❌